Residential, commercial or rural property as collateral for secured business loans

 If you don’t have collateral for a business loan, there are many other finance options that don’t require security.
 For example, banks offer unsecured business overdrafts (usually up to $50,000), unsecured business loans (up to $50,000) or business credit cards.
 Company or corporate borrowers will need to have a guarantor who agrees to pay the debt if the business is not able to – so personal assets are at risk if the loan is not repaid.
 Alternatively, unsecured business loans may require a third-party guarantee.

 Online unsecured business loans are another business finance option that has become popular with small business owners in recent years.
 Using state-of-the-art technology, online lenders are able to safely and securely look at recent bank statements, credit scores and other financial data to make a decision to grant a small business loan.
-The potential borrower completes an online short application as well, which usually takes under 10 minutes to complete.
-Based on this information, the online unsecured lender can usually make a decision within one day.
+The potential borrower completes an online short application as well, which takes under 10 minutes to complete.
+Based on this information, the online lender can usually make a decision within 24 hours.
 With Moula, for example, funds are transferred immediately once the loan has been approved.

 Look at the fine print whether you choose an unsecured and secured business loan